Story Is Everything in Advertising

 Let’s break down what makes a great story.
 The two primary elements that every great story has is a human element and a purpose.

 1 – Human Element (Ability to relate)

 People need to be able to relate to a story in order to feel an emotion.
-They should be able to make a correlation from your story to their life.
+They should be able to make a correlation from your product’s story to their own life.
 Think about the movie “The Notebook”, most people say it makes them cry in the end.
 (Spoiler) Not because of the death of 2 actors on a screen, but because of the death of you, your spouse, your parents or your grandparents.
 They tell a story that puts you in their shoes and makes you feel the emotions of the characters as you relate the story to your own life.
 This works with all emotions.
-If you give people the ability to relate to your characters & story you have the power to make them feel something.
+If you give people the ability to relate to your characters & story you have the power to make them feel something and ultimately, remember you.

 2 – Purpose